CDCgov/cfa-tnd-ve-widget/docs/primer_short.md

 - What is VE
   - Known biases with any VE estimator
 - What is a TND study
-- There are 8 kinds of people:
+- There are 16 kinds of people:
   - Vaccinated vs. not
-  - Infected with the focal pathogen vs. not
+  - Infected with the pathogen of interest vs. not
   - Seek a test vs. not
   - Test positive vs. not
 - TND has access only to people who seek a test